 The case concerns the sale of a mediaplayer on which the trader has loaded add-ons that link to evidently illegal websites that link to content.
 For a user such a player is plug & play .
 This king of pre-programmed player usually are

 offered with slogans like never pay again for the newest films and series and completely legal, downloading from illegal sources is prohibited but streaming is allowed .
 In summary the pre-judicial questions concern whether the

 seller of such a mediaplayer infringes copyright and whether streaming from an illegal source is legitimate use.

 It has also been reported that the UK government is considering new laws against streaming pirated content, but discussions are at an early stage

-concern appears to be the European Commission's wish to extend the so-called country of origin principle to cover digital services, meaning that E.U. broadcasters could carry their online programming in other countries if they have cleared the
+chief concern appears to be the European Commission's wish to extend the so-called country of origin principle to cover digital services, meaning that E.U. broadcasters could carry their online programming in other countries if they have